rydmike/theme_demo/README.md

 ## Used `MaterialApp`

 The `MaterialApp` setup is simple and compact.
 We give the light and dark `ThemeData` objects to their respective theme properties in the `MaterialApp`.
 Here they are given by providers that we watch for changes.
-Which of the currently supplied light and dark `ThemeData` objects gets used as active application theme is controlled by the `ThemeMode` enum given to the `themeMode` property.
+Which of the currently supplied light and dark `ThemeData` objects gets used as active application theme, is controlled by the `ThemeMode` enum given to the `themeMode` property.
 We use and watch a third provider for this, so the theme mode can also easily be toggled via UI.

 If you specify `ThemeMode.system` as `themeMode`, the application will follow the theme mode used by the host operating system.
 Many users like this option.
 Don't just offer light and dark settings as options, also offer the mode `system` as a user choice.
 A very handy widget to use to allow the user to toggle `ThemeMode` between, light, dark and system mode is `ToggleButtons`.

-We will look at it later.
+> The newer Material 3 component `SegementedButton` can be used instead of `ToggleButtons`.
+However, with nice theming provided by **FlexColorScheme**, the `ToggleButtons` actually has some advantage in this use case and looks very similar to `SegementedButton`, while also matching the height and combined styles of `OutlinedButton` and `FilledButton`. `ToggleButtons` is compacter and often simpler to use than `SegementedButton`.
+In many other use cases `SegementedButton` is superior though, so do look into it as well.
+In this app we prefer the simpler and more compact `ToggleButtons` for the used UI examples.

 ```dart
 class ThemeDemoApp extends ConsumerWidget {